marschall/hibernate-batch-sequence-generator/README.md

 Unfortunately these RDBMS are currently not supported

 - MySQL due to the lack of sequence support
-- MariaDB 10.3 works in theory but needs a [pull request](https://github.com/hibernate/hibernate-orm/pull/1930)
+- MariaDB 10.3 needs Hibernate 5.2.17 or later

 DDL
 ---